manubot/rootstock/SETUP.md

-# Cloning manubot-rootstock to create a new manuscript
+# Cloning rootstock to create a new manuscript

 The process to create a new Manubot manuscript is a bit challenging, because it requires a few steps that are difficult to automate.
 However, you will only have to perform these steps once for each manuscript.
 These steps should be performed in a terminal, starting in the directory where you want the manuscript folder be created.
-Setup is supported on Linux and macOS, but [**not on Windows**](https://github.com/greenelab/manubot-rootstock/issues/91).
+Setup is supported on Linux and macOS, but [**not on Windows**](https://github.com/manubot/rootstock/issues/91).

 ## Configuration